-I made horrible mistakes when I was a freshman.
-I can’t blame myself though for making those decisions because at that time, I didn’t know as much as I know now.
+College freshman mistakes must be avoided at all costs.
+I made them and ended up dropping out of college.
+I can’t blame myself though for making those mistakes because at that time, I didn’t know as much as I know now.

-The best I can do is to tell you about those mistakes so that you can avoid them.
-I will break down the mistakes into three major categories; academic, social and financial.
+The best I can do is to tell you about those freshman mistakes so that you can avoid them.
+I will break down the freshman mistakes into three major categories; academic, social and financial.

-These three categories of mistakes made me drop out of college after my first year.
+These three categories of mistakes made me drop out of college after my freshman year.
 You can get my full story here.

 If you are a freshman and you don’t want to drop out of college, then steer clear of these mistakes.